Strategic Center Investment Program

-- Faculty serving as PI or co-PI with more than $250,000 in chair or research enhancement accounts are expected to contribute at least $50,000 for the first year’s operating costs.
+- Faculty serving as PI or co-PI with more than $250,000 in discretionary funds (e.g. Research Enhancement and Chair cost centers) are expected to contribute at least $50,000 for the first year’s operating costs.

 - A faculty member may submit only one SCI Grant proposal as a PI or co-PI during each submission opportunity.